Fairhaven Schools participate in Lunch Program

 When known to Fairhaven Public Schools, households will be notified of their children’s eligibility for free meals if they are members of households receiving assistance from the: Supplemental Nutrition Assistance Program (SNAP); Food Distribution Program on Indian Reservations (FDPIR); or Temporary Assistance for Needy Families (TANF), if the State program meets Federal standards.

 An application is not required for free meal benefits for Assistance Program participants and all of the children in the household are eligible for free meal benefits.
 If any children were not listed on the notice of eligibility, or if a household does not receive a notice of eligibility, the household should contact the school to have free meal benefits extended to them.
 Participants in the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) may be eligible for free or reduced-price meals, but they will need to turn in an application including household size and total income.

-If any children were not listed on the notice of eligibility, the household should contact the school about their eligibility through the list above, or should submit an income application.
+If any children were not listed on the notice of eligibility, the household should contact the school about their eligibility through the list below, or should submit an income application.